bilalkah/PGM_image_processing/README.md

 # SobelFilter
-Sobel filter for pgm files with version P2 and P5
+Sobel filter for pgm files with version P2 and P5 in C programming language